HuyFrontend/react-ip-location/README.md

-# react-ip-location
+# `react-ip-location`

-    - Simple and fastest library to get your current ip address and location.
+    - Simplest, lightest and fastest JS library to get your current ip address and location.

-    - Check current location by a provided ip address
+    - Check current location by a provided ip address.

 # How to use `react-ip-location` in your app